 Baking sheet or aluminum foil, to catch drips

-- Prepare the fruit: Prepare the fruit as necessary — wash, peel, stem, seed, slice, and so on.
+- Prepare the fruit.
+Prepare the fruit as necessary — wash, peel, stem, seed, slice, and so on.
 Give it a taste and mix in some sugar or lemon juice as needed.
 If your fruit is juicy or you'd like a more firmly set cobbler, mix in some cornstarch.
-Mix in spices, if desired.
+Mix in spice, if desired.

-- Transfer the fruit to the baking dish: The fruit should fill the dish halfway to three-quarters full, leaving a good inch or so of extra space for the cobbler topping.
+- Transfer the fruit to the baking dish.
+Transfer the fruit mixture to the baking dish —it should fill the dish halfway to three-quarters full, leaving a good inch or so of extra space for the cobbler topping.

-- Bake for 45 to 55 minutes: Place the cobbler on a baking sheet to catch drips, or place aluminum foil beneath it in the oven.
-Bake the cobbler until the topping is turning golden around the edges and the fruit filling is bubbling, 45 to 55 minutes.
+- Bake for 45 to 55 minutes.
+Brush the cobbler dough with the cream and sprinkle with the sugar.
+Place the cobbler on a baking sheet to catch drips, or place aluminum foil beneath it in the oven.
+Bake until the topping is turning golden brown around the edges and the fruit filling is bubbling, 45 to 55 minutes.

-- Cool and serve: Let the cobbler cool for at least a few minutes so it doesn't burn your mouth!
-The cobbler can also be served room temperature, or the next day.
-Cover and refrigerate the pan with any leftovers.
+- Cool the cobbler and serve.
+Let the cobbler cool for at least a few minutes so it doesn't burn your mouth!
+The cobbler can also be served room temperature or the next day.

 - Storage: Leftover cobbler can be stored in the refrigerator for up to 2 days.